-Contributions receivable from two donors represent approximately 52% and 48% of total contributions receivable at June 30, 2019 and 2018, respectively.
-Revenue from the same two donors represents approximately 40% and 33% of total revenue for the years ended June 30, 2019 and 2018, respectively.
+Contributions receivable from two additional donors represent approximately 16% and 52% of total contributions receivable at June 30, 2020 and 2019, respectively.
+Revenue from the same two donors represents approximately 11% and 40% of total revenue for the years ended June 30, 2020 and 2019, respectively.